The Dos and Don’ts of Boarding Your Dog

 Do Your Homework

-With a little bit of effort, you should be able to narrow your boarding choices down to a handful of reputable businesses.
+With a little bit of effort, dog owners should be able to narrow your boarding choices down to a handful of reputable businesses.

 Tour Where Your Pet Will Be Staying